Minimal SU(6) Gauge-Higgs Grand Unification: GHGUT Phenomenology

 A notable feature of our GHGUT setup is the presence of $(+,-)$ vector bosons with a distinct mass relation

 in contrast to non-GUT GHU based on $SO(5)\times U(1)$, which only contain exotic $(-,+)$ gauge bosons which have a higher mass of $\sim 2.4/R^{\prime}$.
-These $(+,-)$ modes carry the same quantum numbers as the $X, Y$ bosons from 4D GUTs.
-Remarkably, their much lower mass opens up the exciting possibility of direct observation of these colored GUT bosons, even though unification is expected at around $M_{\rm GUT}\sim 10^{15}\,$GeV.
+These $(+,-)$ modes correspond to the $X, Y$ bosons from 4D GUTs, however their much lower mass opens up the exciting possibility of direct observation of these colored GUT states.